 Ed Symkus, a Boston native, reviews films for GateHouse Media and WCAP-AM (980), and writes film features for the Boston Globe and GateHouse.
 He’s been offering opinions about movies since he was dropped off at the Franklin Park Theatre in Dorchester when he was 7.
 His favorite movie is “And Now My Love.”
 The only film that gives him hives is “Liquid Sky.”
 An Emerson College graduate, he’s a member of the Broadcast Film Critics Association, is co-author of “Wrestle Radio U.S.A.: Grapplers Speak” (ECW Press), plays guitar, shook hands with Muhammad Ali, went to Woodstock, and can be seen as an extra in “The Witches of Eastwick,” but only if you squint.

-Greg Vellante has been writing film criticism professionally since before graduating high school.
-For six years, he was the chief film critic for the Eagle Tribune newspaper, writing reviews, interviews, and film-centric features.
-After graduating from Emerson College in Boston, Greg moved on to explore the dizzying labyrinth of Los Angeles for just about two years, before returning back home to Boston.
-He now writes regularly for EDGE Media Network and Spectrum Culture.
-Greg pursues music, creative writing, and filmmaking in his free time, and has penned five screenplays.
-His favorite films include Paul Thomas Anderson’s MAGNOLIA, Quentin Tarantino’s JACKIE BROWN, David Lean’s BRIEF ENCOUNTER and every single film ever directed by Charles Laughton.
-He can often be found at the historic Coolidge Corner Theatre in Brookline, MA, his favorite place in the world.
+Greg Vellante is the president of the Boston Society of Film Critics.
+He has been writing film criticism professionally since before graduating high school.
+From 2007 to 2013, he was the chief film critic for the Eagle Tribune newspaper, writing reviews, interviews, and film-centric features.
+He now writes regularly for EDGE Boston and Spectrum Culture.
+Greg can often be found at the historic Coolidge Corner Theatre in Brookline, MA, his second home and favorite place in the world.

 Gary has reviewed movies and interviewed filmmakers since 1989 for The Boston Phoenix, where he has also covered music, theater, television, and books.
 He blogs daily about movies and TV at AOL’s Moviefone Blog and TV Squad blogs.
 He has written about film for such outlets as The Village Voice, The Chicago Sun-Times, People, The Guardian, Life, CNN, and MSNBC.
 He is still an occasional contributor to Entertainment Weekly, where he was a founder and editor of EW’s award-winning Pop Watch blog.
 He lives in New Jersey. (member on hiatus)